 - Maintaining access controls and audit trails

-A fundamental concept in cloud security standards is the Shared Responsibility Model, which defines the division of compliance duties between the cloud service provider (CSP) and the customer.
+A fundamental concept in cloud security is the Shared Responsibility Model, which defines how compliance duties are divided between the cloud provider and the customer.

-- Cloud Service Provider (CSP): Responsible for securing the infrastructure, platform, and network.
+- Cloud Service Provider (CSP): Secures the infrastructure, platform, and underlying network

-A common misconception is that using a cloud service provider transfers full compliance responsibilitybut compliance is always a shared obligation.
+A common misconception is that moving to the cloud transfers full responsibility to the provider.
+In reality, compliance is always shared.

 - Enabling data subject rights